 Each preschool teacher schedules visits to each individual child's home prior to the first day of school.
-Some of, these visits may be conducted virtually.
+Following COVID-safe protocols, these visits may be conducted virtually.
 Not only do the children and families get to meet their teachers, but our teachers and parents are given the opportunity to learn any pertinent information for the design and development of instruction, so children are set up for a successful school year.
-Home visits for homeless or migratory families will be offered at an alternate location if needed.
-NM preschool requires one home visit for each student.
+Home visits for homeless or migratory families will be offered an alternate location if needed.
+NM preschool requires one home visit.